 iPSC Service Co-director

-Bhattacharyya, a Senior Scientist at the Waisman Center, oversees and coordinates iPSC projects, from patient consenting through iPSC generation and characterization.
+Bhattacharyya, an assistant professor of cell and regenerative biology.
+She oversees and coordinates the iPSC core, from patient consenting through iPSC generation and characterization.
 She maintains the Waisman Center iPSC service human subjects IRB protocol.
 Her research is focused on identifying neural development defects in Down syndrome, funded by NICHD, and Fragile X syndrome using disorder-specific human iPSCs.

 Xinyu Zhao, PhD